zrygan/LanguageTool-Case-Study/README.md

 The original LanguageTool project uses third-party libraries, the licenses of these libraries can be found in `third-party-licenses/`.

 This modified version includes significant changes made for a case study on Tagalog are in `CHANGES.txt`.

+The case study can be viewed here [Case Study on the Filipino Language using Theory of Computation](https://github.com/zrygan/Filipino-Case-Study).